 One study used a relationship enhancement program, entitled ‘Ready for Love’, went over social cues and skills with people on the spectrum.
 This enhancement program taught them flirting, assessing someone’s interest, how to show empathy and social support as well as the art of asking someone out on a date (5).
 The individuals in the study reported increases in social skills and empathy.

 These findings support the use of relationship enhancement training to increase social skills and empathy of individuals on the spectrum, interested in engaging in romantic relationships.

-It is important, in order to achieve a successful relationship, that individuals on the spectrum both understands and respects themselves, as well as understands their own need, in order to see how they relate to others and achieve independence (6).
+It is important, in order to achieve a successful relationship, that individuals on the spectrum both understand and respect themselves, as well as understands their own needs, in order to see how they relate to others and achieve independence (6).
 They might need help with these aspects from others, as individuals on the spectrum can have difficulties with self-understanding and self-reflection (7).

 A priority for the educational services and caregivers of an individual on the spectrum is their development of friendship skills.